-Cannabidiol (better known as CBD) is BIG business.
-It is one of the best-known marijuana compounds and is famous for not getting you high.
-Its non-intoxicating nature means companies have greater freedom to sell CBD, as long as it comes from industrial hemp.
+Cannabidiol, better known as CBD, is big business.
+Commonly derived from the hemp plant, CBD is famous for not getting you high.
+The compound’s non-intoxicating nature means companies have greater freedom to sell a variety of CBD products, as long as they are made from industrial hemp.

-For the record, nanomaterials are extraordinarily small particles measured in billionths of a meter (nanometers).
-The tiny particles are supposed to help the CBD get through the body – and its cell structures – in a far more efficient manner because the relative surface area of the CBD oil is a lot higher.
-It is an interesting method of consuming CBD because it is supposedly far better than the traditional forms of consumption.
+Nanomaterials are extraordinarily small, measuring in billionths of a meter (nanometers).
+The tiny particles are supposed to help the CBD get through the body – and its cell structures – in a more efficient manner because the relative surface area of the CBD oil is a lot higher.
+It is an interesting method of consuming CBD, and some say it is even better than the traditional forms of consumption.

 The issue of bioavailability is a crucial one, as it determines the efficacy of the CBD.
 If you consume the compound via an edible, for example, up to 90% of it can be lost because of poor bioavailability.
 With CBD water, the theory is that practically every part of it goes to where it needs to be, meaning you need far less of it to feel the benefits.

 As we explained above, CBD water potentially allows for rapid bioavailability and increased absorption of the CBD.
 Some CBD water may also be infused with additional antioxidants, which can give your immune system a boost.
 Possible benefits include faster recovery time and reduced muscle pain.

 In terms of flavor, there shouldn’t be much of a taste at all because you’re effectively only drinking mineral water with CBD in it.
 Most brands add up to 50 mg of CBD to a bottle of water.
 Since the FDA does not regulate CBD, researchers don’t know what the optimal dose for CBD is.
 Of course, CBD water is completely non-psychoactive (i.e., it doesn’t get you high), and you may feel energetic and refreshed after drinking a bottle.